armanalaa/IoT-App-Builder/README.md

    - For more information, refer to the documentation at [https://www.snap4city.org/drupal/node/729](https://www.snap4city.org/drupal/node/729).

 ## License
-This repository is licensed under the GNU Affero General Public License (AGPL) v3.
-See the [LICENSE](LICENSE) file for details.
+This repository contains software originally developed by the DISIT Lab and is licensed under the GNU Affero General Public License v3 (AGPL v3).

 ## Contributions
 These files were developed by **Ala Arman** during their time at the **DISIT Lab**.
 This repository serves as a personal archive of their contributions to the Snap4City ecosystem.